 - Bath paint on the wall writing out the letter with their finger

-Once you think that your preschooler is ready to try pen and paper, search for some free tracing pages online or get the tracing notebook we use.
+This is a tracing notebook we have used.
 I like this book because the letters are already there to trace, which saves me from having to make a ton of dotted letters by hand.
 And, the first page of each letter has arrows and numbers to show the hand strokes.

 I found these awesome FREE printable name tracing worksheets and loved how easy it was to customize the font, size, you can even save the file to print over and over, or just bookmark the page.